Monthly star guide - What to see in October Night Sky (2023)

 Notable Events in October

-On October 14th we get to witness a annular solar eclipse.
-A annular solar eclipse occurs when the Moon is a little farther away than usual and appears smaller in the sky.
-As a result it cannot fully eclipse the Sun and a ring of light is seen instead.
+On October 14th, we get to witness an annular solar eclipse.
+An annular solar eclipse occurs when the Moon is a little farther away than usual and appears smaller in the sky.
+As a result, it cannot fully eclipse the Sun, and a ring of light is seen instead.
 A solar eclipse can only be safely observed with a special solar filter or by looking at the Sun's reflection.
 This annular solar eclipse will be best seen from North America.
 NASA Map and Eclipse Information

-On October 28th we see a partial lunar eclipse.
-A partial lunar eclipse occurs when the Moon passes through the Earth's partial shadow, or penumbra, and only a portion of it passes through the darkest shadow, or umbra.
-The eclipse will be visible throughout all of Europe, Asia, and Africa, and western Australia.
+On October 28th, we see a partial lunar eclipse.
+A partial lunar eclipse occurs when the Moon passes through the Earth's partial shadow or penumbra, and only a portion passes through the darkest shadow or umbra.
+The eclipse will be visible throughout Europe, Asia, Africa, and western Australia.
 NASA Map and Eclipse Information

 October Planets

-Venus returns to the evening sky, in the west at dusk from Early October through till the end of December.
-It will reach greatest western elongation on the 23rd as it moves through Leo.
+Venus returns to the evening sky in the west, at dusk from Early October through the end of December.
+It will reach its greatest western elongation on the 23rd as it moves through Leo.

-From mid October, Mars returns the evening sky until the end of December.
+From mid-October, Mars returns to the evening sky until the end of December.

 Jupiter is a splendid object visible in the southern sky as soon as darkness falls.
-Using higher magnifications you will see the yellowish flattened disc and as the four Galilean satellites.
-You should be able to follow the movement of these moons from night-to-night.
-It will be visible in the mornings from January to May, evenings from May to November, and mornings again from mid-December to the end of December.
-On the 5th of October you may be able to see Ganymede's shadow pass over Jupiter's surface at 21:46 - 23:53 UT.
+Using higher magnifications, you will see the yellowish-flattened disc and the four Galilean satellites.
+You should be able to follow the movement of these moons from night to night.
+It will be visible in the mornings from January to May, evenings from May to November, and mornings from mid-December to the end of December.
+On October 5th, you may see Ganymede's shadow pass over Jupiter's surface at 21:46 - 23:53 UT.

-Saturn is visible in the mornings from late January to early July, then in the evenings from July to December.
+Saturn is visible in the mornings from late January to early July and then in the evenings from July to December.

 October Meteor Showers

-The Draconids Meteor Shower is a minor meteor shower producing only about 10 meteors per hour.
-It is produced by dust grains left behind by comet 21P Giacobini-Zinner, which was first discovered in 1900.
-The Draconids is an unusual shower in that the best viewing is in the early evening instead of early morning like most other showers.
-The shower runs annually from October 6-10 and peaks this year on the the night of the 7th.
+The Draconids Meteor Shower is a minor meteor shower producing only about ten meteors per hour.
+It is produced by dust grains left behind by comet 21P Giacobini-Zinner, first discovered in 1900.
+Unlike most other showers, the Draconids is an unusual shower because the best viewing is in the early evening instead of early morning.
+The shower runs annually from October 6-10 and peaks this year on the night of the 7th.
 The first quarter moon will block out all but the brightest meteors this year.
 If you are patient, you may still be able to catch a few good ones.
-Best viewing will be in the early evening from a dark location far away from city lights.
-Meteors will radiate from the constellation Draco, but can appear anywhere in the sky.
+The best viewing will be in the early evening from a dark location far away from city lights.
+Meteors will radiate from the constellation Draco but can appear anywhere in the sky.

 Draconid Meteor Shower Radiant